fanasina/ytest/README.md

 ```
 # PRINTF
 We may use standard printf function, but I provide a macro PRINTF to allow us record logs in files and also ordered logs when we use parallel tests.

-args is the same as printf.
+args are the same as `printf` stdio.h function.
 example:
 ```
 PRINTF("hello\n");